 Basically, if you’re committing to a fixed rate, it may only be worth it if you’re happy to stick to that rate and repayment for the agreed term.

-Fixed rates, particularly those over three years, are also usually more expensive than variable rates as you're paying for the extra costs associated with fixing the payment over a number of years.
+Fixed rates, particularly those longer than three years, are also usually more expensive than variable rates as you're paying for the extra costs associated with fixing the payment over a number of years.
 In general the higher the fixed term you choose, the higher the interest rate so the higher your monthly repayment will be.

 Whether you choose to fix or vary will ultimately come down to several things such as: